Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models: Appendix A - Prediction methods for MAR processes

 \subsection{Simulations-based approach}

-The purely noncausal component of the errors, $u$, assumed with one lead, can be expressed as an infinite sum of future error terms. \citeA{lanne2012optimal} base their methodology on the fact that there exists an integer \textit{M} large enough so that any future point of the noncausal component can be approximated by the following finite sum,
+The purely noncausal component of the errors, $u$, assumed with one lead, can be expressed as an infinite sum of future error terms in its MA representation. \citeA{lanne2012optimal} base their methodology on the fact that there exists an integer \textit{M} large enough so that any future point of the noncausal component can be approximated by the following finite sum,

-for any forecast horizon $h\geq 1$, and where $\psi$ is the lead coefficient of the purely noncausal MAR(0,1) process $u_t$. \\
+for any forecast horizon $h\geq 1$, and where $\psi$ is the lead coefficient of the purely noncausal \textit{MAR}(0,1) process $u_t$. \\